 Together with its independent compensation consultant, the Compensation Committee thoroughly reviewed the Company's past compensation practices and the competitive compensation practices at other firms.
-The Compensation Committee also considered Mr. Jacobs' strong desire to implement compensation discipline throughout the firm.
+The Compensation Committee also considered Mr. Jacobs' strong desire to implement compensation discipline throughout the firm, as well as the success of his efforts to strengthen leadership and coordination throughout the Company and his strategic vision.

-Based on its review, the Compensation Committee decided to grant Mr. Jacobs an incentive compensation award of \$10.1 million, payable as follows: a PRSU award valued at \$6.60 million (based on the achievement of performance goals at the target level) and a \$3.50 million cash bonus.
-The PRSUs awarded to Mr. Jacobs constituted approximately 60% of Mr. Jacobs' total compensation for 2014.
-The total performance-based compensation awarded to Mr. Jacobs constituted approximately 92% of his total compensation for 2014.
+Based on its review, the Compensation Committee decided to grant Mr. Jacobs an incentive compensation award of \$11.1 million, payable as follows: a PRSU award valued at \$7.20 million (based on the achievement of performance goals at the target level) and a \$3.90 million cash bonus.
+The PRSUs awarded to Mr. Jacobs constituted approximately 60% of Mr. Jacobs' total compensation for 2015.
+The total performance-based compensation awarded to Mr. Jacobs constituted approximately 93% of his total compensation for 2015.

-The following charts show Mr. Jacobs' mix of fixed versus performance-based compensation, and cash incentive versus long-term incentive compensation, for 2014 (based on the achievement of performance goals with respect to the PRSUs at the target level).
+The following charts show Mr. Jacobs' mix of fixed versus performance-based compensation, and cash incentive versus long-term incentive compensation, for 2015 (based on the achievement of performance goals with respect to the PRSUs at the target level).